kaba-labs/.github/profile/README.md

 ### OS Support

 - [x] Linux (Kaba Labs highly recommends using an operating system that can be verified for scientific use - important for both legal and/or industry or scientific applications)
-- [] MacOS (not recommended - undecidable.
+- [x] MacOS (not recommended - undecidable.
 Kaba Labs will not offer support for Apple systems)
-- [] Window (not recommended - undecidable.
+- [x] Window (not recommended - undecidable.
+Kaba Labs will not offer support for Apple systems)
+- [x] Android  (not recommended - undecidable.
+Kaba Labs will not offer support for Apple systems)
+- [x] IOS (not recommended - undecidable.
 Kaba Labs will not offer support for Apple systems)

 # TuringPi & Kaba Enclave (kaba-server/k3s)